What does a Speech-Language Pathologist do?

 What are your rates?

-We provide competitive rates according to the fee structure set out by the Ontario Association of Speech-Language Pathologists and Audiologists (OSLA).
+We provide competitive rates according to the fee structure set out by the Speech and Audiology Canada (SAC).
 Rates for service will be discussed and agreed upon prior to the first session.
 Also included in our session rate is a personalized home program, homework materials and suggestions for parents/caregivers.